NCR Ecosystem — Context for VARs

 What NCR cannot build

-• Run ALX/VSM — a store-side AI agent that negotiates in real time with a customer’s Claude
+NCR cannot: - Expose an MCP endpoint that customer agents can query - Enable touchless agent-authorised transactions - Run ALX/VSM — a store-side AI agent that negotiates in real time with a customer's Claude - Respond to customer agent queries in milliseconds at scale

 And they won't build this soon: leadership is financial (not AI-native), the engineering challenge is structural (not a product cycle fix), and their VAR channel model means they'd have to cannibalise the partners who reach mid-market retail.